hercjay/RxHustle/README.md

 Frontend: Built with React for a responsive and dynamic user interface.
 Backend: Firebase powers the backend, offering a scalable and reliable solution.
 Authentication: Firebase Authentication ensures secure and straightforward user authentication.
-Real-time Database: Firebase Realtime Database for efficient data storage and retrieval.
+Database: Firebase Firestore Database for efficient data storage and retrieval.

 #Getting Started:

+To get started with RxHustle, follow these steps:

 Clone the repository.
 Install dependencies using npm install.